JBZoo/JBDump/README.md

-jbdump
+JBDump
 ======

-Script for PHP debuging
+Script for dumping PHP vars and other debugging.
+To put it simply, this tool is a perfectly replacement for print_r() and var_dump().